alexscheitlin/master-project-evoting/admin-backend/README.md

 ## Testing

 Run `npm run test` to run all test of the project or `npm run test:watch` to continuously re-run the tests while developing.

+## Compile and Deploy Contracts

+`npm run contracts` will compile and then deploy the contract on a blockchain running on `http://localhost:8545`, so make sure that you do `cd ../voter-frontend && npm run ganache:dev` first